William Love is looking for his lost son, Jackson. He left with General Sherman's army in March 1865, during the Civil War.

 They belonged to the estate of Esther Meekins and were carried from Roanoke Island, North Carolina, into the Confederate lines in 1861, during the Civil War.

-Isham was an albino, taken from his father when "the Federal army came through" during the Civil War.
-He is somewhere in the North.
+Isham Richardson, described as being an albino, was taken from his father when "the Federal army came through" during the Civil War.
+He is believed to be somewhere in the North.

 Tecy "formerly belonged to" Dr. Banks, Wake County, North Carolina.
 He sold her to Fabius Rand in Clifton, Wilcox County, Alabama, about 11 or 12 years earlier [ca 1855].

-Hayes and her children, Mansa and Helen, were taken from the Raleigh, North Carolina, area to Richmond, Virginia, and sold there in 1863, during the Civil War.
+Mary Williams searching for her daughter, Harriet Hayes, and two grandchildren, Mansa and Helen, who were taken from the Raleigh, North Carolina, area to Richmond, Virginia, and sold there in 1863, during the Civil War.